kanshiG/azure-docs/articles/documentdb/documentdb-performance-tips.md

     Note that each DocumentClient instance is thread-safe and performs efficient connection management and address caching when operating in Direct Mode.
 To allow efficient connection management and better performance by DocumentClient, it is recommended to use a single instance of DocumentClient per AppDomain for the lifetime of the application.

    <a id="max-connection"></a>
-3. **Increase System.Net MaxConnections per host**
+3. **Increase System.Net MaxConnections per host when using Gateway Mode**

-    DocumentDB requests are made over HTTPS/REST by default, and are subjected to the default connection limit per hostname or IP address.
-You may need to set the MaxConnections to a higher value (100-1000) so that the client library can utilize multiple simultaneous connections to DocumentDB.
+    DocumentDB requests are made over HTTPS/REST when using Gateway mode, and are subjected to the default connection limit per hostname or IP address.
+You may need to set the MaxConnections to a higher value (100-1000) when using Gateway Mode so that the client library can utilize multiple simultaneous connections to DocumentDB.
+Kindly note this setting is not applicable in Direct TCP mode.
 In the .NET SDK 1.8.0 and above, the default value for [ServicePointManager.DefaultConnectionLimit](https://msdn.microsoft.com/library/system.net.servicepointmanager.defaultconnectionlimit.aspx) is 50 and to change the value, you can set the [Documents.Client.ConnectionPolicy.MaxConnectionLimit](https://msdn.microsoft.com/en-us/library/azure/microsoft.azure.documents.client.connectionpolicy.maxconnectionlimit.aspx) to a higher value.
 4. **Tuning parallel queries for partitioned collections**

      DocumentDB .NET SDK version 1.9.0 and above support parallel queries, which enable you to query a partitioned collection in parallel (see [Working with the SDKs](documentdb-partition-data.md#working-with-the-sdks) and the related [code samples](https://github.com/Azure/azure-documentdb-dotnet/blob/master/samples/code-samples/Queries/Program.cs) for more info).
 Parallel queries are designed to improve query latency and throughput over their serial counterpart.
 Parallel queries provide two parameters that users can tune to custom-fit their requirements, (a) MaxDegreeOfParallelism: to control the maximum number of partitions then can be queried in parallel, and (b) MaxBufferedItemCount: to control the number of pre-fetched results.